NARPNet/NARPNet_NCS/README.md

 NARPNet Digital Net.
 Making it simple is helpful in promoting more NCS's to help shoulder the load of running a reliable weekly net.

-A macro file for the net is there to reduce typing and to define a standard flow of the net.
+A macro file for the net exists to reduce typing and to define a standardized flow of the net.
 The macros basically chop the flow of the net into little pieces, some of which are used multiple times in a row -- like asking if there are any more check-ins.

 These macros were patterned after those distributed by AmRRON.
 The net flow defined in the NARPNet NCS macros was patterned off of both AmRRON and SEEN